Since its launch in November 2016, OnlyFans has revolutionized the relationship between creators and their fans.

 The OnlyFans graph resembles a hockey stick growth where its revenue surges boundlessly from September 2018 to Jul 2020.

-The membership platform, Patreon that has a valuation of $1.2 billion (after raising $90 million), has been outclassed by OnlyFans.
+The membership platform, Patreon which has a valuation of $1.2 billion (after raising $90 million), has been outclassed by OnlyFans.

 On social media platforms like Instagram and Twitter, celebrities mainly post family-friendly content of themselves.